I enjoy keeping pet fish and sharing tips and tricks with other aquarium owners.

 Aquarium decorations can be notoriously difficult to clean, especially when they become covered in algae.
 Never attempt to scrub algae off with soap or detergent, which is extremely toxic to fish.

-Cleaning your aquarium and keeping up with regular water changes is essential to your fish's health.
-However, good bacteria will naturally build up in the tank and routinely scrubbing all of the décor at once will deplete these bacteria.
+Cleaning your aquarium and keeping up with regular water changes are essential to your fish's health.
+However, good bacteria will naturally build up in the tank, and routinely scrubbing all of the décor at once will deplete these bacteria.
 If possible, only wash some of the plants in your fish tank at a time, instead of all at once.